albertomh/Nacar/README.md

 ## Installing & running

 1. Clone the repo.
-2. Write a Nacar blueprint - you can use `blueprint.example.yml` as an example.
+2. Write a Nacar blueprint - you can use `blueprint.example.yml` as a template.
 3. Run `python nacar/main.py <path-to-your-blueprint>.yml`
 4. A bash Nacar app will be created in the same directory as your blueprint.